aarcher07/Predictive-Modeling-with-scikit-learn/README.md

 ### Learning outcomes

 * How do I use ScikitLearn to do classification?
+* How do I use ScikitLearn to do dimensionality reduction and clustering?
+* How do I use ScikitLearn to do regression?

+* How could ScikitLearn help me compare classifiers?
+* How could ScikitLearn help me compare linear models?

 * How do I ensure that I'm building a model that will generalize to unseen data?
-* How could ScikitLearn help me compare classifiers?
 * Can I estimate how well my model is likely to perform on unseen data?

 ### Schedule

-To achieve the objectives and get the above outcomes we divided the material into 10 sections.
+To achieve the objectives and get the above outcomes we divided the material into 11 sections.
 In each section we introduce the concepts, explain how to use them in scikit-learn and practice what we learned.

 First day the following notebooks are used: